onepub-dev/nginx-le/cli/README.md

 The Static Content Provider will request the path to your static content and the default html file.

 ### Generic Proxy Content Provider
-The Generic proxy Content Provider allows you to proxy request through to a web application server.
+The Generic proxy Content Provider allows you to proxy requests through to a web application server.

 The Nginx-LE container exposes the secure HTTPS connection and then passes all requests through to your web application server via HTTP.